pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 #### Unsubscribe

-`unsubscribe()` is an alias for `pause()`.
+Alias for pause().

 #### Pause

-Prevents message and presence streams from emitting.
+Prevents message/presence streams from emitting.
 Messages may be missed while paused.
 No-op if already paused.

 ##### Method(s)